Tomshiii/ahk_wiki/Latest/Classes/obj.md

 #### *imgFile*
 Type: *String*
 > The filepath of the image you wish to search for.
 This variable also accepts all normal `ImageSearch` options if placed at the beginning of the parameter.

+#### *tooltips*
+Type: *Boolean/Object*
+> This parameter is whether you want `errorLog()` to produce tooltips if it runs into an error.
+This parameter can be a simple true/false or an object that errorLog is capable of understanding

 ### Return Value
 Type: *Object*